ENCODE-DCC/encoded/src/encoded/schemas/changelogs/genetic_modification.md

 ### Schema version 7

-* *purpose* property validation was renamed to characterization, and screening was added to the list of enums
+* *purpose* property "validation" was renamed to "characterization", and "screening" was also added to the list of enums

 ### Schema version 6